-a) Specific recent professional evidence that justifies why only one school can meet a child's individual needs, and/or b) Professional evidence that outlines exceptional family circumstances making clear why only one school can meet he child's needs.

-c) If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate.

-d) For medical cases - a clear explanation of why the child's severity of illness or disability makes attendance at only a specific school essential.
+- a.
+Evidence that the child was previously cared for by the state abroad because he or she would not otherwise have been cared for adequately and has been subsequently adopted; OR - b.
+Specific recent professional evidence that justifies why only one school can meet a child's individual needs; AND/OR - c.
+Professional evidence that outlines exceptional family circumstances making clear why only one school can meet the child's needs; - d.
+If the requested school is not the nearest school to the child's home address clear reasons why the nearest school is not appropriate; - e.
+For medical cases a clear explanation of why the child's severity of illness or disability makes attendance at only a specific school essential.